Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

    **runtimeStack**: 'NODE|20-lts'

    If you need to hide any of those values, just use your DevOps Project > Library > Variable groups
      - Create a new group, for instance, **nextjs**.
-Add a secure variable and its value.
+Add a variable and its value.
      - Refer to the secure variable using the following notation in **azure-pipelines.yml**

        variables: